What Is Your Current Point of Sale Software

 Software Overhead: What You're Actually Paying Across All Your Vendors

-Missed Revenue: The eCommerce Gap in Specialty Retail
+Missed Revenue: The eCommerce Gap in Independent Retail

 Compliance Risk: The Cost Nobody Wants to Calculate

 For FFL dealers and gun stores, the stakes of a compliance failure are uniquely high.
 An ATF violation can result in warning letters, fines, or FFL revocation.
-The average cost of an ATF-related compliance incident — including legal fees, remediation, and lost business — runs into the tens of thousands of dollars.
-Manual compliance processes, paper 4473s, and disconnected bound book software dramatically increase this risk exposure.
+The average cost of an ATF-related compliance incident, including legal fees, remediation, and lost business, runs into the tens of thousands of dollars.
+Manual compliance processes, paper 4473s, and disconnected A&D book software dramatically increase this risk exposure.

 What Switching POS Systems Actually Looks Like

-The most common reason specialty retailers stay on outdated software isn't cost — it's the fear of switching.
+The most common reason independent retailers stay on outdated software isn't cost, it's the fear of switching.
 The assumption that migration will be painful, that data will be lost, or that the store will have to close for a week to retrain staff.

 Bravo has completed over 4,000 store migrations.
 The average store goes live in approximately 30 days, with zero downtime during the transition.
 Customer records, inventory, transaction history, and compliance data all migrate with the store.
 Most teams are fully trained and operating independently within a few days of going live.